abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 # UtilsService

 ## Introduction

-It can happen that you always need the same implementation of a method in different scenarios.
-This can be for example if you want to build classes that you want to use on client and server side.
+Sometimes you always need the same implementation of a method in different scenarios.
+For instance, you want to build classes and use them on client and server side.

-There are a few helpers built in to help you keep your performance in check.
+There are a few helpers built in that should help you to keep your performance in check.

 {% hint style="success" %}
 UtilsService can be used on both sides